sbb-design-systems/lyne-components/src/components/container/container/readme.md

 ## Style

+By default `sbb-container` uses the `page spacing` defined in the [layout documentation](/docs/styles-layout--docs).
+Optionally the user can use the `expanded` property (default: `false`) to switch to the `page spacing expanded` layout.
-The component has two spacing options, that can be set using the `expanded` property (default: `false`).
-This spacing is applied to all of its content, including the `sbb-sticky-bar`.
+Spacing options are applied to all of the container's content, including the `sbb-sticky-bar`.
 The component has also four color variants that can be set using the `variant` property (default: `transparent`).

-A css variable `--sbb-container-width` (default: `100vw`) can be set to change the container width.

 ```html
 <sbb-container expanded variant="milk"> ... </sbb-container>